althread/vscode-syntax-highlighter/README.md

 # althread README

 This is the README for your extension "althread".
-After writing up a brief description, we recommend including the following sections.
+Simple syntax highlighting, so it doesn't look that uncolorful.

 ## Features